DucManhPhan/DucManhPhan.github.io/_posts/2020-03-25-Understanding-about-ACID-properties-in-database.md

 Committed data is never lost
 ```

 To apply this property, database uses redo logs.
+The redo log is an append-only disk-based structure that stores every change a given transaction has undergone.
+When a transaction commits, every data page change will be written to the redo log as well.

+In PostgreSQL, it is called WAL - Write Ahead Log.
+In MySQL, Oracle, it is called as redo log.

 <br>